 These environments include:

 \begin{itemize} \item Ideal environment: The pegboard is positioned at the center of the camera's field of view, with its normal direction perpendicular to the camera plane.
-We use the grey trapezoid block. \item Changing block color: The color of the block is changed from grey to black and red. \item Changing pegboard orientation: The pegboard is tilted at a fixed angle ($\approx15\degree$) toward the camera plane. \end{itemize} Each method, in each of its planning frameworks (open-loop or closed-loop), is tested over $100$ trials in the ideal environment and $50$ trials for each varied environment.
+We use the grey trapezoid block. \item Changing block color: The block color is changed to black and red. \item Changing pegboard orientation: The pegboard is tilted at a fixed angle ($\approx15\degree$) toward the camera plane. \end{itemize} Each method, in each of its planning frameworks, is tested over $100$ trials in the ideal environment and $50$ trials for each varied environment.

 \paragraph{Results and Discussion} Table~\ref{tab:peg} quantitatively benchmarks our method against the two baseline methods on varied environments, in both the closed and open-loop planning frameworks.
-In the closed-loop framework, while all methods achieved a high success rate in the ideal environment, a drop in success rate and an increase in average planning steps are observed for the two baseline models on the other two environments.
+In the closed-loop framework, while all methods achieved a high success rate in the ideal environment, a drop in success rate and an increase in average planning steps are observed for the two baseline models in the other two environments.
 This indicates that the two baseline methods' machine perceptions are less robust, as indicated by the increase in pose estimation and detection error observed in the respective failure modes.
-The rise in average planning steps for the baseline models further suggests that embodied intelligence is attempting to compensate for the limitations of its machine perception.
+The rise in average planning steps for the baseline models suggests that embodied intelligence is attempting to compensate for the limitations of its machine perception.